Will-Woodman/BridgingInTreeSpace/README.md

         "50" # Num steps in the bridges
         "1802" # Set the seed for the random number generator "-n" #
-        "1000" # Num interations - before thin
+        "10000" # Num interations - before thin
         "-t" #
         "20" # thin
         "-b" #
-        "1000" # burn-in
+        "10000" # burn-in
         "-o" #
         $posterior_filename #posterior output files
         "-pbg" #
         "0.05" # geometric length bridge prop
-        "200" # number of Proposals to run
+        "2000" # number of Proposals to run
-        "0.01" # the first non zero value of beta_k
+        "0.01" # the first non zero value of beta_k (keep this fixed at 0.01) )
-        )